michael2012z/BitBible/markdown/Etheridge/files/John.md

 ## John 1

-1. IN the beginning was the Word,Meltho. and the Word himself was with Aloha, and Aloha was the Word himself.
+1. IN the beginning was the Word,

 2. This was in the beginning with Aloha.